 It is crucial to conduct PE in a controlled environment supervised by a licensed professional.
 It typically consists of 12-15 sessions that last approximately 90 minutes each.
 After this, it is continued for a long time “in vivo” monitored by the psychiatrist.

-Here are the stages of a typical Prolonged Exposure Therapy:
+Here are the stages of a typical PE:

 Imaginal exposure – Session start with patients reliving the experience in their head over and over for the psychiatrist to determine what are the stimulus and what defense mechanism response are activated.